How to 3D Scan Your Home

 Warping happens when the scanner loses tracking — usually due to fast movement, low light, or featureless surfaces (plain white walls).
 Try rescanning with better lighting and move more slowly.
 If your room has very plain walls, placing a few objects on the floor can give the scanner reference points to track.

 No problem!
-Polycam and Scaniverse both have photogrammetry (photo-based) modes that work on iPhone 8 and newer and most Android phones from 2019 onward (anything with ARCore support).
+Polycam has a photogrammetry (photo-based) mode that works on iPhone 8 and newer and most Android phones from 2019 onward (anything with ARCore support).
 You'll take a series of overlapping photos instead of a continuous scan.
 The results are slightly less precise than LiDAR but still very usable for renovation design.
-If you're unsure whether your specific device is supported, click the app links above — each site lists exact compatibility.
-You can also use Matterport with a 360 camera accessory.
+(The REMODPOD app uses LiDAR, so at launch it will support LiDAR-equipped iPhones and iPads — if your device doesn't have LiDAR, contact us and we'll help you find the best option.)

 Compress your scan file into a .zip archive before uploading.
 We accept files up to 500MB.
 If your scan is still larger than that, try exporting at a lower resolution setting in your scanning app — medium resolution is usually more than enough for renovation design purposes.
 You can also email us at hello@remodpod.com and we'll set up an alternative transfer.